Cheap Food in Cuba: 5 Delicious Meals Under $1

 Where: Boulevard San Rafael in Centro Havana

-Cubans by nature and circumstance, have garnered a reputation for their inventive resourcefulness and this little box of heaven is a great example of that industrious spirit .
-Food stands throughout the city and along the beach sell small cardboard boxes filled to the brim with Cuban staples: arroz moro y cerdo (mixed rice and beans with pork).
-Because plastic cutlery is often hard to come by these boxes have a small cutout in the shape of a spoon that pops out and can be used to shovel the boxes delicious contents.
+Cubans by nature and circumstance, have garnered a reputation for their inventive resourcefulness and this little box of Heaven is a great example of that industrious spirit.
+Food stands throughout the city and along the beach sell small cardboard boxes filled to the brim with Cuban staples like arroz moro y cerdo (mixed rice and beans with pork).
+Because plastic cutlery is often hard to come by these boxes have a small cutout in the shape of a spoon that pops out and can be used to shovel the boxes' delicious contents.
 It’s a perfectly self contained meal for $1.
 You can find several of these food stands along the Boulevard San Rafael in Centro Havana, right behind the Capitolio.

 Everybody loves a good burger!

 Where: Cafeteria Havanera, on San Nicholas between Concordia and Neptuno

 Havana has many cafeterias spread throughout the city, and these are great places to score cheap food in Cuba.
 Hamburgers are my pick, and they can be found virtually everywhere.
 The best are in Centro Havana at a small cafeteria called Cafeteria Havanera, on San Nicholas between Concordia and Neptuno.
 The burgers are made of pork, standard for Cuba, and come topped with tomato, cheese, and ham.
 Priced in the $1 range, what these burgers lack in tradition they more than make up for in value.
 If you’re in the Vedado neighborhood there is another great burger spot on Calle 24 between Linea and Calle 11.
 It’s open late and located right around the corner from one of Havana’s coolest night clubs, La Fabrica de Arte.